-Business NeedsGlobal IT services provider Computer Aid Inc. has maintained an entrepreneurial culture that is typical of much smaller companies.
-Its management approach rewards individual ownership and success, which helped the firm achieve US$300 million in revenue in 2011, $50 million of which was new business.
-From its headquarters in Allentown, Pennsylvania, and offices across the United States, and in Europe, Australia, and the Philippines, Computer Aid competes with other global professional IT services providers in providing technology support and managed staffing services.
+Computer Aid has maintained an entrepreneurial culture that is typical of much smaller companies.
+Its management approach rewards individual ownership and success, which helped the firm achieve US $300 million in revenue in 2011, $50 million of which was new business.

 - Customized billing: To customize invoice information according to customer needs, the firm had to produce free text invoices, a process that delayed invoicing.

 - Change in accounting method: Computer Aid wanted to change from a modified cash basis to an accrual basis for internal reporting purposes.
 This would have been very difficult with the existing system.

 - High support costs: “We ended up with a solution that required the equivalent of six full-time people to manage and support,” says McIntyre.